 We talk about tasks and deadlines more than feelings

-“People don’t talk that openly about their feelings at most workplaces.
+“People don’t talk that openly about their feelings at most places of work.
 They talk about tasks and deadlines more than feelings.”

-But, it’s clear that mental health is so intertwined with the workplace and employers need to step up to help improve mental health awareness in the workplace.
+But, it’s clear that mental health is so intertwined with the workplace and employers need to step up to help improve mental health awareness at work.

-Some users report that when launching the Celpax device, employees often ask how they should be using the device.
+Some users report that when launching the Celpax device, a few coworkers ask how they should be using the device.

-Should they be pressing the button based off how the work day in the office went or how they feel at the end of the day?
+Should they be pressing the button based off how the workday in the office went or how they feel at the end of the shift?
 Should they be thinking about how they got along with others?